 If something is unclear or not explained well please email william (at) shapeways (dot) com.

 The data below has been compiled by testing EOS SLS systems.
 EOSINT systems such as the p100, p390, p800 etc. will tend to obey these design rules and adhere to the data.
 The data however will not be useful for use with other selective laser sintering systems from other manufacturers.
 Other 3D printing processes will also require very different data.
-The PA 2200 material tested is known on Shapeways as White, Strong & Flexible.
+The PA 2200 material tested is known on Shapeways as White, Versatile Plastic.

 The EOS Selective Laser Sintering machine used for these tests was an EOSINT p390.
 The layer thickness of this machine is 0.15mm.
 The material used is PA2200(polyamide 12).
-On Shapeways we call this material White, Strong & Flexible.
+On Shapeways we call this material White, Versatile Plastic

 The beam offset used was 0.33mm.